Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 5.4) Facebook Messenger is a messaging app and platform developed by Facebook, Inc. Facebook has launched a dedicated website interface (Messenger.com), and separated the messaging functionality from the main Facebook app, allowing users to use the web interface or download one of the standalone apps.
 In April 2020, Facebook officially released Messenger for Desktop, which is supported on Windows 10.

-What do I think about this option?
-It's certainly better than crashing because of bad turn coordination.
-It's also certainly worse than if Zoom just fixed their bug.
+Any of these options is certainly better than crashing because of bad turn coordination.
+But these options are also worse than Zoom with a bug fix.
 Zoom already has access to the voice and the video of all the interpreters... they just need to make the connections so the interpreters can see and hear each other.
 (I'm told other multilingual web conferencing programs already do this, like Kudo, but this is practically meaningless without sufficient market share.)

-Personally, the biggest disadvantage is just spending more money for stuff I don't need or want.
+Because so many interpreters love WhatsApp, I might have to cave in some day.
+But I will hate spending more money for stuff I don't need or want.
 I'd rather not give more of my money to Mark Zuckerberg and Bill Gates and whoever controls Apple and Bell Canada, etc. "Big Tech" is already rich enough, and controls enough of our lives already.
+I love good smart phones, but I hate drone beacons controlled by the Police State.

 On March 27, 1977, two Boeing 747 passenger jets collided on the runway on the Spanish island of Tenerife, resulting in 583 fatalities, the deadliest crash in aviation history.